PronetAI/ANN-Alpha-NanoML/README.md

 The code of this moudle is inside the `main.ino` file.
 You will run the code there per your requirments and settings.

 ## Hardware
 For this application we recomend for the best performence, an Arduino Nano 33 BLE Sense.
-THis is because due to the very powerful processor and enchanced AI Capabilites, it is perfect to run this application.
+This is because due to the very powerful processor and enchanced AI Capabilites, it is perfect to run this application.
 In general, any microcontroller will work for this project BUT some of them are very slow and it will take a long time to run this application.
 Below we have a list of the microcontrollers fit for the job, and microcontrollers that are not good for this application.

 ### Good Speed microcontrollers
 * Arduino Nano 33 BLE(Sense)